EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 ### Step 1b.
 Install TensorFlow and OpenCV
 Next, we'll install TensorFlow (which includes the TensorFlow Lite interpreter), OpenCV, and the package dependencies needed for both of them.
 OpenCV is not needed to run TensorFlow Lite, but the object detection scripts in this repository use it to grab images and draw detection results on them.

+IMPORTANT NOTE AS OF 10/26/19: The TensorFlow Lite runtime does NOT work with object detection models IF you also have regular TensorFlow installed. **If you already have regular TensorFlow installed, uninstall it now by using `pip3 uninstall tensorflow`.** Don't worry, it's easy to re-install using `pip3 install tensorflow` if you need it at a later date.
+I submitted [an issue](https://github.com/tensorflow/tensorflow/issues/33671) in the official TensorFlow repository, and hopefully it will get resolved soon.
+Once it's fixed, I'll remove this note.

 To make things easier, I wrote a shell script that will automatically download and install all the packages and dependencies.
 Run it by issuing:

 ```